-One of our Investigators looked into Mr P's complaint.
-She thought the complaint should be upheld.
-The Investigator acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr P may have received.
+On considering the merits of the complaint the Investigator said it should be upheld.
+She acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr P may have received.
 But she said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
-And the Investigator said Options hadn't done enough and hadn't drawn fair and reasonable conclusions from what it knew.
+And the Investigator said Options hadn't done enough and/or hadn't drawn fair and reasonable conclusions from what it knew.
 If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr P's application from Caledonian.